philippeschoeb/reproduced_papers/README.md

 All logs, checkpoints, and figures land in `<NAME>/outdir/run_YYYYMMDD-HHMMSS/` unless the configs specify a different base path.

+Need a quick tour of a project’s knobs?
+Run `python implementation.py --project <NAME> --help` to print the runtime-generated CLI for that reproduction (dataset switches, figure toggles, etc.) before launching a full experiment.

 ### Precision control (`dtype`)

 - Every reproduction accepts an optional top-level `"dtype"` entry in its configs, just like `"seed"`.
 When present, the shared runner casts input tensors and initializes models in that dtype.